• A special technology supplement to The Mattopia Times •

 The Movie Watch Party mode, added in conjunction with the home video release of The Force Awakens, now includes character intro alerts within the app along with the full lineup of droids reacting to on-screen action.
 Right now, it works with Episodes IV through VII and Rogue One.
 Eventually, Episodes I-III will be included, but there's no rush to revisit those movies.

-Overall, the Watch Party is merely a gimmick, and a glitchy one at that.
+Overall, the Watch Party is a gimmick, and a glitchy one at that.
 For example, Rogue One has a glaring boo-boo: When Darth Vader first appears, an alert pops up about R2-D2 and C-3PO.
 Oops.
 More annoying, though, is how the heads of the droids keep moving — ultimately looking away from the screen, no matter how they're positioned in relation to the screen.
 It's especially problematic with BB-8.
-On the plus side, R2's ability for more dynamic movement makes his reactions more fun to watch.
+I think a little Yoda — I mean yoga — update is necessary, bringing the droids "back to center" after each emotive reaction.